Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Introduction --- model and results

 Let us formulate our model.
 We consider the Glauber-Kawasaki dynamics on a $d$-dimensional periodic square lattice $\T_N^d= (\Z/N\Z)^d\equiv \{1,2,\ldots,N\}^d$ of large size $N\in\N\equiv \{1,2,\ldots\}$.
 The generator $\mathcal{L}_N$ of our dynamics is given by the sum of those of Kawasaki and Glauber dynamics with time change factors $N^2$ and $K=K(N)\ge 1$, respectively:

-The Kawasaki part is the same as in \cite{FUY}, \cite{F96}.
+The Kawasaki part (also called the exclusion process part) is the same as in \cite{FUY}, \cite{F96}.
 It is of non-gradient type and reversible under Bernoulli measures; see \eqref{1.1} and the conditions (1)--(3) below.
-The hydrodynamic scaling limit for the Kawasaki dynamics reversible under Gibbs measures was studied by \cite{VY}.
+The hydrodynamic scaling limit for the Kawasaki dynamics reversible under Gibbs measures was studied in \cite{VY}.
 In \cite{FvMST}, \cite{FvMST-2}, the so-called gradient condition was assumed for the Kawasaki part but here we discuss without assuming it.
+The large deviation principle corresponding to \cite{VY} was shown in \cite{BFG}.

-To define the operators $L_K$ and $L_G$ precisely, we introduce several notations.
+To define the operators $L_E$ and $L_G$ precisely, we introduce several notations.
 The configuration space of the dynamics is $\mathcal{X}_N = \{0,1\}^{\T_N^d}$ whose element is denoted by $\eta = \{\eta_x; x \in \T_N^d\}$ where $\eta_x = 0$ or $1$ indicates that the site $x$ is vacant or occupied, respectively.
 We denote $\mathcal{F}_N$ the set of all functions on $\mathcal{X}_N$.
 Let $\tau_x$, $x \in \T_N^d$, be the shift operators acting on $\mathcal{X}_N$ by $(\tau_x\eta)_y = \eta_{y+x}, y \in \T_N^d,$ where addition is modulo $N$.
 They also act on $\mathcal{F}_N$ by $(\tau_x f)(\eta) = f(\tau_x\eta), f \in \mathcal{F}_N$.

 For $x, y \in \T_N^d$ and $\eta\in \mathcal{X}_N$, $\eta^{x,y}$ denotes the element of $\mathcal{X}_N$, obtained from $\eta$ by exchanging the values of $\eta_x$ and $\eta_y$, that is,

 For $x \in \T_N^d$ and $\eta\in \mathcal{X}_N$, $\eta^{x}$ denotes the element of $\mathcal{X}_N$, obtained from $\eta$ by flipping the value of $\eta_x$, that is,